Jewell Loyd drains three-pointer at buzzer as Storm stuns L.A. Sparks, 90-89

 Seattle overcame a ragged start and traded baskets with the Sparks in the final 15 minutes in a game that included 15 lead changes after the break.

-Behind 17 first-half points from Candace Parker, who finished with a game-high 25 points, seven rebounds, six assists, three blocks and two steals, Los Angeles dominated early and seized a 13-point lead midway in the second.
+Behind 17 first-half points from Candace Parker, who finished with a game-high 25 points, seven rebounds, six assists, three blocks and two steals, Los Angeles dominated early and seized a 13-point lead midway through the second quarter.

 Parker’s three-pointer gave the Sparks a 42-29 lead with 4:37 left before the break.